WCRP-CMIP/AOGS-2024-Workshop/README.md

 # AOGS-2024-Workshop
 This repository comprises notebooks for the AOGS2024 Workshop related to the CMIP6 dataset.
+The slides for this workshop can be found [here](https://zenodo.org/records/12558016)

 # Getting Started
 The notebooks cover: